burtvadr/Portable-Flatpak/README.md

 [Portable Application Folder]/
 ├── runner
 ├── stuff
-├── icon.png        #should work with any name, any image format, with or without .png .svg. ico. .jpg .jpeg or .webp
+├── icon.png       #its a png, should work with any iamge format, never depend exclusively on detecting the file extension, .png .svg. ico. .jpg .jpeg or .webp
 ├── custom.desktop
 ├── binaries/
 └── data/